GDP in Netherlands

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-The seasonally-adjusted consumer confidence indicator produced by Statistics Netherlands increased from December’s plus 12 points to plus 13 points in January, the highest reading since August 2007.
+The seasonally-adjusted consumer confidence indicator produced by Statistics Netherlands rose from February’s plus 14 points to plus 16 points in March, the highest reading since June 2007.

-The NEVI Manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit and NEVI, rose from 57.0 in November to 57.3 in December, the best reading since April 2011.
+The NEVI Manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit and NEVI, rose from 56.5 in January to 58.3 in February, marking a multi-year high.